PranavKohli24/A2UI/docs/gulf_protocol.md

 3.  **Render Signal:** The server sends a `beginRendering` message with the `root` component's ID.
 This prevents a "flash of incomplete content."
 The client buffers incoming components and data but waits for this explicit signal before attempting the first render, ensuring the initial view is coherent.
 4.  **Client-Side Rendering:** The client, now in a "ready" state, starts at the `root` component.
 It recursively walks the component tree by looking up component IDs in its buffer.
 It resolves any data bindings against the data model and uses its `WidgetRegistry` to instantiate native widgets.
 5.  **User Interaction and Event Handling:** The user interacts with a rendered widget (e.g., taps a button).
 The client constructs a `userAction` JSON payload, resolving any data bindings from the component's `action.context`.
 It sends this payload (as part of a larger client event message) to a pre-configured REST API endpoint on the server via a `POST` request.
 6.  **Dynamic Updates:** The server processes the `userAction`.
 If the UI needs to change in response, the server sends new `updateSurface` and `dataModelUpdate` messages over the original SSE stream.
 As these arrive, the client updates its component buffer and data model, and the UI re-renders to reflect the changes.
-The server can also send `deleteSurface` to remove a UI region.
+The server can also send `surfaceDeletion` to remove a UI region.

 ```mermaid
 sequenceDiagram